jacksonh/manos/docs/tutorial/page-2.md

-Getting Started with Mango
+Getting Started with Manos
 ==========================

-This is page two of the Getting Started with Mango tutorial.
-It assumes you already have Mango installed and have created the Hello World App from page one.
+This is page two of the Getting Started with Manos tutorial.
+It assumes you already have Manos installed and have created the Hello World App from page one.

 Templates Overview